HTML Widget

 Let's build and execute the “HTMLWidgetDef” example

-• Create a new Form definition called “HTMLWidgetDef”
+• Create a new Form definition called “HTMLWidgetDef.”

 • You may also provide the HTML tags as content.
-Click on the icon </> to input the HTML data.
-Click the Save button.
+Click the icon </> to enter the HTML data.
+Then click the Save button.

 • The Form is displayed to the user below.